firezone/firezone/SECURITY.md

 ## Reporting a Vulnerability

 Please **do not** open a Github Issue for security issues you encounter.
-Instead, please send an email to `security AT firez.one` describing the issue and we'll respond as soon as possible.
+Instead, please send an email to `security AT firezone.dev` describing the issue and we'll respond as soon as possible.

 ## PGP Key

-You may use the public key below to encrypt emails to `security AT firez.one`.
+You may use the public key below to encrypt emails to `security AT firezone.dev`.
 You can also find this key at:

 https://pgp.mit.edu/pks/lookup?op=get&search=0x45113BA04AD83D8A